imf-uham/DMDU_North_Sea/Scripts/ReadMe.txt

 "ScenarioDiscovery_RiskAnalysis_From2030_Annotated.Rmd" conducts the remaining analyses of the model output.
 The script should be run in interactive mode (e.g. in IDE RStudio).
+There is now an additional file that contains code for plotting risk dynamics over projection years, and an additional file that plots such risk time series for model runs conducted with zero catch or zero harvest rate.

 The folder "input_data" contains all data required to fit the SR models and to initialize and run the population model.
 The model output data are available on https://zenodo.org/records/10617806.